teamdeeson/d9-quickstart/README.md

 This will create the `docroot/` folder and build your website.

-It should finish with a one time login URL which you can copy into the chrome browser to access your new Drupal site.
+It should finish with a one time login URL which you can copy into the Chrome web browser to access your new Drupal site.

 ## Starting and stopping the project.

-Once you have run the build for the first time, you can stop the project any time by running:
+Once you have run the build for the first time, you can stop the project any time with:

 ```
 make stop
 ```

-The project can then be started again later with:
+The project starts again using:

 ```
 make start